Shopify Store Guide

 Primary Gallery (3-5 images)

-- Detail Close-Up or Multi-Angle View -- build confidence in quality and completeness.
+- Detail Close-Up or Multi-Angle View -- proves texture, finish, packaging, and build quality.

-- In Use or How to Use -- demonstrate the product in action.
+- In Use or How to Use -- removes uncertainty around fit, application, assembly, or routine.

 Optional (if your product warrants it)